The Big Picture On Credit References:

 However, some leases require that all occupants sign, in which case it may be necessary for all adult signatories to provide at least one credit reference.

-Take note: household members under age 18 need not worry about providing credit references or submitting rental applications, as most contracts signed with minors generally cannot be upheld in court.
+Take note: household members under the age of 18 need not worry about providing credit references or submitting rental applications, as most contracts signed with minors generally cannot be upheld in court.

 (article continues below)